akkupy/Homelab/README.md

 # Homelab

-This repository is a collection of steps for hosting a variety of server applications using [Docker](https://www.docker.com/) and [Portainer](https://github.com/portainer/portainer).
+This repository is a collection of steps for hosting a variety of server applications using [Docker](https://www.docker.com/) and [Portainer](https://github.com/portainer/portainer) on RaspberryPi.

 ### Installation
 Run `install_docker.sh`, to install docker, and add the current user to the docker usergroup.